Don’t you just love the smell of a good email marketing campaign in the morning?

 There are entire books written about split testing, but the idea is simple: You have two identical pieces of content (your control), but there’s a single element that’s different (the variable).
 By tracking each piece of content, you can see which version of your variable works better.
 Rinse and repeat, and each step brings you closer to optimization.

 Not sure what kind of subject line would work best?
-Do a split test with identical emails but change up the subject line to see what draws in readers better!
+Do a split test with identical emails but change up the subject line to see what draws in readers better.

 Not the best writer?
 Strapped for time?
 Run yourself into a marketing rut?
 Whatever the reason, it’s okay to pay a copywriter, one that specializes in marketing and/or B2B content, to write or edit for you.

 You don’t have to break the bank hiring one to do your whole campaign, but having them take a crack at an email template or two can be very illuminating and help you out in the long run.
+You can then use the template to craft your emails in half the time later on.

 Have you had a successful cold email campaign?
 What strategies do you employ to hook your readers?
 What’s your favorite subject line to use?